-- Students who need to be dropped off before 7:30 can join our Early Risers Program.
+- Students that need to be dropped off before 7:30 can join our Early Risers Program.

 What if my child requires additional help in a subject?

-When requested by the student in advance, the teaching staff will make themselves available to students prior to or after school.
-In addition, we also have a Learning Resource Coordinator on staff to assist students during the day by appointment.
-Our Learning Resource Coordinator also works with classroom teachers to plan in class interventions for students requiring extra support.
+When requested, the teaching staff will make themselves available to students prior to or after school.
+In addition, we also have a Learning Resource Coordinator on staff to assist students during the day.
+Our Learning Resource Coordinator also works with classroom teachers to plan in-class interventions for students requiring extra support.

 What type of feedback will I receive regarding my child’s academic progress?

 Packets of completed assignments are sent home weekly.
-Teachers will also contact parents if there is a major concern.
+Teachers will also contact parents if there is a concern.
 Each teacher has an e-mail address to further facilitate parent-teacher communication.
-Report cards are sent home quarterly.
-Parents of students in grades one through eight have ongoing internet access to student grades using PowerSchool.
+Report cards are sent home three times per year.
+Parents of students in grades one through eight have ongoing access to student grades using PowerSchool.